 The District has an intergovernmental agreement for purchase and sale of real property, dated December 30, 1995, with Clackamas Community College (the College) for law enforcement facilities, known as the North Station.
 The purchase contract calls for annual principal payments and semi-annual interest payments, with the interest rate varying from 4.5% to 5.8% over the life of the contract.
 The contract matures on June 1, 2026.
-The \$90,000, principal payment due June 1, 2015 was not paid until July 2015, and a waiver was received from the college waving any defaults or events of defaults that may have occurred in relation to the District's late payment.
-Changes in the contract and future maturities are as follows:
+Changes in the agreement and future maturities are as follows: